 We handle serious injury auto accidents cases in the Baltimore-Washington area Our firm has won at trial in hundreds of motor vehicle collision cases.
 We have also successfully settled thousands of cases for clients, earning nearly $15 million in compensation for car accident victims by settlement or trial in 2013 already.

 If you or someone you love has been injured or killed in a car accident, call us at 800-553-8082 or click here for a free consultation via the Internet.

 More Information on Dealing With Insurance Companies

 - Handling Your Own Personal Injury Case Without a Lawyer (how to handle claim)

-- Diminished Value Claims (can you get back what you lost on the real value of your car?
+- Diminished Value Claims (can you get back what you lost on the value of your vehicle?

 More Information on Your Claim

 - Help Center (a path through the maze of civil tort claims)